 - Mental and Emotional Health During COVID-19 – HPEPH

 Precautions for Travellers

-If you have returned from travel anywhere outside of Canada, you must self-isolate for 14 days and immediately contact Public Health or your local health care provider if you develop symptoms of COVID-19.
-Earlier this month all travellers were asked to self-isolated when they returned to Canada.
-Effective March 25, the federal government made this isolation mandatory under the Quarantine Act to better protect our most vulnerable citizens.
+If you have returned from travel anywhere outside of Canada, you must self-isolate for 14 days and immediately contact HPEPH or your primary care provider if you develop symptoms of COVID-19.
+On March 25, the federal government made self-isolation mandatory for travellers returning to Canada.
+This requirement has been made under the Quarantine Act to better protect our most vulnerable citizens.
 Each of us must make the responsible decision to follow the advice of health authorities.
 It’s in everyone’s best interest to do everything we can to stop the spread of COVID-19.